ncatlab/nlab-content/pages/9/6/7/1/1769/content.md

 A space (which may be a [[metric space]], a [[Cauchy space]], or anything in between) is __Cauchy complete__ if every [[Cauchy filter]] converges, equivalently if every [[Cauchy net]] converges.
 A space is __sequentially complete__ if every [[Cauchy sequence]] converges.
 Note that a sequentially complete metric space must be complete, but this does not hold for more general spaces.

-A __complete topological space__ is completely metrizable [[topological space]], that is a topological space with the [[property]] of having some compatible complete metric on it.
-In other words, the [[category]] of complete topological spaces is (up to [[equivalence of categories|equivalence]]) the category whose objects are complete metric spaces and whose morphisms are [[continuous functions]].
-This is, of course, a terrible name, since there are (for example) completely uniformizable topological spaces that do not count as complete in this sense, but it is traditional, and there are many results associated with it.
+A space with an [[underlying topology]] is __topologically complete__ if the underlying [[topological space]] is completely [[metrizable topological space|metrizable]]; that is with the [[property]] of having some complete metric on its [[underlying set]] that is compatible with the underlying topology.
+In other words, the [[groupoid]] of topologically complete spaces is (up to [[equivalence of categories|equivalence]]) the groupoid of completely metrizable topological spaces, or equivalently the category whose [[objects]] are complete metric spaces and whose [[morphisms]] are [[homeomorphisms]].
+This is, of course, a terrible name, in part because it may be confused with the more general Dieudonn&#233;-complete spaces below, but it is traditional, and there are many results associated with it.

+Similarly, a space is __Dieudonn&#233;-complete__ if its underlying topology is completely [[uniformizable topological space|uniformizable]].
+According to Wikipedia, the term 'topologically complete' is sometimes used for this concept instead, which is just asking for trouble.

 ## Properties

+### Relation to compact spaces

 A [[compact space]] is necessarily complete.
 A space is called __precompact__ if its completion (see below) is compact.
-For metric spaces (or even [[uniform space]]s), there is a natural notion of a [[totally bounded space]], and we have the theorem that a space is totally bounded if and only if it is precompact.
+For metric spaces (or even [[uniform spaces]]), there is a natural notion of a [[totally bounded space]], and we have the theorem that a space is totally bounded if and only if it is precompact.
 Similarly, a space is compact if and only if it is both complete and totally bounded (or more generally, both complete and precompact).
 Thus the purely topological property of compactness is the conjunction of the nontopological properties of completeness and total boundedness.

-In some [[constructive mathematics|constructive]] approaches to analysis (particularly Bishop\'s school), this is taken as the *definition* of compactness (which thereby is no longer a topological property).
+In some [[constructive mathematics|constructive]] approaches to analysis (particularly Bishop\'s school), this is taken as the *definition* of compactness, because it holds of examples such as the [[unit interval]] that fail to be compact (in the usual sense) without the [[fan theorem]].
+However, in this case, compactness is no longer a [[topological property]].
+This is reconciled somewhat with the theory of [[localic completion]], in which a uniform space is totally bounded if and only if its localic completion is compact (in the usual sense).

+### Relation to Baire spaces

+Every complete metric space is a [[Baire space]].
+Since being a Baire space is a topological property, it follows that every topologically complete space is a Baire space.

-+-- {: .query}
++-- {: query}
-I should clarify here exactly which foundational axioms are needed to prove that a complete totally bounded space is compact in the localic sense (the converse is easy) and why some constructivists actually accept this theorem and therefore have no need to redefine 'compact'.  ---Toby
+Are there (necessarily nonmetrizable) complete spaces that are not Baire spaces?
 =--

 ## Completion

 The set $\mathcal{C}X$ of Cauchy filters on a space $X$ may naturally be given the same sort of structure as $X$ itself has, and this space will be complete.
-Exactly how to do this depends on what structure $X$ is supposed to have, of course (and one can make the statement false in general by requiring something artificial as the structure in question, most extremely the structure of being a specific non-complete space).
-But the general idea is this: every point in $X$ generates a principal [[ultrafilter]] (consisting of those sets to which the point belongs), so there is a natural map from $X$ to $\mathcal{C}X$.
+Exactly how to do this depends on what structure $X$ is supposed to have, of course, and one can make the general statement false by requiring something artificial as the structure in question, most extremely the structure of being a specific non-complete space.
+But it works for most natural categories of spaces.

+The general idea is this: every point in $X$ generates a principal [[ultrafilter]] (consisting of those sets to which the point belongs), so there is a natural map from $X$ to $\mathcal{C}X$.
 Furthermore, this map is a morphism of the appropriate structure, which in particular makes it [[Cauchy-continuous map|Cauchy-continuous]] (preserving Cauchy filters) and continuous (preserving limits).
-So all of the limits in $X$ still exist in $\mathcal{C}X$, but now each Cauchy filter in $X$ (having become a Cauchy filter in $\mathcal{C}$) has a limit as well.
-There is a problem that $\mathcal{C}X$ is rather larger than necessary; for example, all of the filters that converge to a give point in $X$ (not just the free ultrafilter at that point) exist in $\mathcal{C}X$ and converge to one another.
-But you can take a quotient of $\mathcal{C}X$ to make it Hausdorff or (especially if $X$ was not Hausdorff to begin with) to leave in just as much redundancy as $X$ has but no more.
+So all of the limits in $X$ still exist in $\mathcal{C}X$, but now each Cauchy filter in $X$ (having become both a Cauchy filter in $\mathcal{C}$ and a point in $\mathcal{C}$) has a limit as well.
+The additional Cauchy filters based on the additional points in $\mathcal{C}X$ will also have a limit in $\mathcal{C}X$, essentially because $\mathcal{C}$ is a [[monad]] (so a Cauchy filter of Cauchy filters folds into a single Cauchy filter).

+There is a problem that $\mathcal{C}X$ is rather larger than necessary; for example, all of the filters that converge to a given point in $X$ (not just the free ultrafilter at that point) exist in $\mathcal{C}X$ and converge to one another.
+But you can take a [[quotient space|quotient]] of $\mathcal{C}X$ to make it Hausdorff, obtaining the __Hausdorff completion__ of $X$.
+In case $X$ was not Hausdorff to begin with, one can sometimes also force the quotient to leave in just as much redundancy as $X$ has but no more, obtain a straight __completion__ of $X$.
+But really, it\'s most natural to make the space Hausdorff at the same time.

++-- {: standout}
-(details to come, if I get around to it)
+Details to come, if I get around to it.
+=--

 We have a picture like this, where $X$ is the original space, $\mathcal{H}$ gives a Hausdorff quotient, and an overline indicates completion:
 $$ \array {